PEP 725 – Specifying external dependencies in pyproject.toml

 to dependencies from other package managers.

-Note that “target machine” or “target dependency” is not used in this PEP.
-That is typically only relevant for cross-compiling compilers or other such advanced scenarios [3], [4] - this is out of scope for this PEP.
+Note that “target machine” or “target dependency” are not used in this PEP.
+That is typically only relevant for cross-compiling a compiler or other such advanced scenarios [3], [4] – this is out of scope for this PEP.

 Finally, note that while “dependency” is the term most widely used for packages